-Create a host pool with an Azure Resource Manager template
+Create a host pool in Windows Virtual Desktop (classic) with an Azure Resource Manager template

 Host pools are a collection of one or more identical virtual machines within Windows Virtual Desktop tenant environments.
 Each host pool can contain an app group that users can interact with as they would on a physical desktop.

 Follow this section's instructions to create a host pool for a Windows Virtual Desktop tenant with an Azure Resource Manager template provided by Microsoft.
 This article will tell you how to create a host pool in Windows Virtual Desktop, create a resource group with VMs in an Azure subscription, join those VMs to the AD domain, and register the VMs with Windows Virtual Desktop.

 What you need to run the Azure Resource Manager template

 Make sure you know the following things before running the Azure Resource Manager template:

 - Where the source of the image you want to use is.
 Is it from Azure Gallery or is it custom?